facundof2016/Sah_Ovarian-cancer_2023/README.md

 ## Instructions for running the code.

 For the `ML-code`:<br>
-- Clone the repository
-- Run the code via anaconda using the `xxxx.yaml` file.
+- To replicate the code, use the version of libraries as indicated in the paper and in the jupyter notebooks.

 For the `autoML-code`:
 - Clone the repository. <br>